Disputing Course Subject Assignments

 If, upon review, AHCAS feels that the provided information supports a valid argument for your requested course subject assignment, we will notify your programs through an admissions note; however, we will not change the verified course subject assignment and we will not update your GPA calculations.

 If AHCAS feels that the provided information does not support a valid argument for your requested course subject assignment, we will not honor your request.
 If you still wish to dispute your course subject assignment, contact your programs directly.

 Disputing Your GPA Calculations

-During Verification, AHCAS uses the information you entered in the Transcript Entry page to calculate several GPAs.
+During verification, AHCAS uses the information you entered on the Transcript Entry page to calculate several GPAs.
 Incorrect GPA calculations – which rarely occur – are most often a result of an error in your entered coursework.

 If you believe a GPA was calculated incorrectly, you should first:

 - AHCAS GPAs are not the same as the GPAs found on your transcripts.

 - A common mistake applicants make is to add GPAs from each academic year of undergraduate study and then divide by 4 to obtain an overall undergraduate GPA.
 This calculation represents an average GPA, which is different from an overall GPA.

 - Identify the area you believe is causing the incorrect calculation (e.g., Post-Baccalaureate Science GPA) and calculate the GPA yourself using the GPA calculator.

 If, after calculating the GPA, you still believe there is an error, email customer service at email@example.com with the subject line Verification: GPA inquiry and: